Explore the Lake City

 Tubbs Hill Park crowns a wooded, hilly peninsula that rises to the south and east of the resort.
 This 164-acre nature area has a 2.2-mile interpretive trail looping around the peninsula that passes hidden coves and sandy beaches.
 Other trails lead up to the 2,533-foot summit, where panoramic views extend across the city and lake, 410 feet below.
 East of the park are Sanders Beach and the famous Coeur d’Alene Resort Golf Course, noted for its unique floating green.

 Avid hikers and bikers also will enjoy the Canfield Mountain Trail System, a 32-mile network of hiking and mountain biking paths that loop through the rugged Canfield Buttes east of Coeur d’Alene.
-Take Fernan Lake Road (FR-268) from I-90 at Exit 15 on the east end of town.
+Take Fernan Lake Road (Forest Road 268) from I-90 at Exit 15 on the east end of town.

 Education and History